gbrielblegno/gbrielblegno/README.md

 - 👋 Hi, I’m Gabriel
 - 👀 I’m interested in learning new things
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on all kind of things
+- 💞️ I’m looking to collaborate on all kind of projects.
 - 📫 How to reach me gbrielblegno@gmail.com